alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 $CTA

-Also check the import rules of the country you’re exporting to.
-Talk to your importer or [see the country guides](https://www.gov.uk/government/collections/exporting-country-guides).
+Some countries may have import rules for certain goods.
+You can check by talking to your importer or getting help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).

 $CTA